 This practice can help counterbalance those tendencies.
 Although emotions like disappointment are natural and serve an important purpose, it can be draining to focus all our attention on them.
 By remembering and listing three positive things that happened in your day—and considering what caused them—you tune into the sources of goodness in your life.
-It's a habit that can change the emotional tone of your life, replacing feelings of disappointment or entitlement with those of gratitude—which may be why this practice is associated with significant increases in happiness.
+It's a habit that can change the emotional tone of your life, energizing you with positive feelings of gratitude—which may be why this practice is associated with significant increases in happiness.

 10 minutes/day for at least one week.

 Each day for at least one week, write down three things that went well for you today, and provide an explanation for why they went well.
 It is important to create a physical record of your items by writing them down; this can be more helpful than simply doing this exercise in your head.
 The items can be small, everyday events or more important milestones (e.g., “my partner made the coffee today,” “My grandparents were happy when I brought them groceries,” or “I earned a big promotion”).
 To make this exercise part of your daily routine, some find that writing before bed is helpful.